s-urbaniak/dcos/README.md

     $ make start-master MASTER_IP=w.x.y.z

-where ``MASTER_IP`` is the IP address you want to bound the master image to.
+where ``MASTER_IP`` is the IP address you want to bound the master instance to.

 *Note*: on OSX all variables (i.e. MASTER_IP) can be ommitted.